Scale-Up Reaction Safety

 Every reaction must be assessed before scale-up to determine if there is any potential for uncontrolled events.
-Start hazardous reactions small and increase the scale by a maximum of five-fold for each scale-up.
+Start hazardous reactions small and increase the scale by a maximum of three-fold for each scale-up.
 Diligently watch for warning signs and reaction rates each time.
-More mundane reactions can be scaled up by more than five-fold (e.g., EDC couplings, base hydrolysis, Fischer esterification).
+More mundane reactions can be scaled up by more than three-fold (e.g., EDC couplings, base hydrolysis, Fischer esterification).
 If any reaction conditions or reagents change, restart the reaction over again at a small scale to test its safety.
 Avoid changing reaction conditions and reagents in the middle of an experiment.

 - Small: Reactant and solvent amounts: <1 gram of substrate, solvent < 25 mL.

 - Moderate: Reactant and solvent amounts: 1-15 grams of substrate, solvent 25 – 500 mL.

 - Large: Reactant and solvent amounts: >15 grams of substrate, solvent > 500 mL.